Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ### Statement of Contribution:
 Layne Bowman - I contributed to the Microcontroller subsystem specifications, the Pre-processing subsystem, the potential solutions section, the hardware block diagram, the flow chart, and how the Power subsystem interfaces with all the other subsystems.
-Ethan Haynes - Resources, speficications for case, and PCB solution.
+Ethan Haynes - Resources and timeline, case specificaitons, post-processing specifications, ports and buttons solution, and pre-processing solution.
 Tucker Basham - Introduction and customer specifications for Power subsystem and microcontroller interface section.
 Matthew Vick- Display solution, PCB specifications, High-level solution, and re-introduce the problem.
 Jacob Brewer - Specifications for the display also Ethical, Professional, and Standards Considerations section.
 Then did the customers specs for the buttons & connections.
 Finally the details and connections for the post-processing system.